JUST DOMJUST-DOM

 import DOM, { createRoot } from "just-dom";

-import { createSignal, computed, reactive, effect } from "@just-dom/signals";
+import { createSignal, computed, reactive, effect, when, each } from "@just-dom/signals";

 const [count, setCount] = createSignal(0);